mealie-recipes/mealie/docs/docs/documentation/community-guide/swag.md

 ## Step 2: Set-up SWAG

-Then you will need to set up SWAG, the variables of the docker-compose are explained on the Github page of [SWAG](https://github.com/linuxserver/docker-swag).
+Then you will need to set up SWAG, the variables of the docker-compose.yaml file are explained on the Github page of [SWAG](https://github.com/linuxserver/docker-swag).
-This is an example of how to set it up using duckdns and docker-compose.
+This is an example of how to set it up using duckdns and docker compose.

-!!! example "docker-compose.yml"
+!!! example "docker-compose.yaml"
 ```yaml
 version: "3.1"
 services: